Botanical Name: Chelidonium majus.

 The plant prefers dry sunny areas and is often found next to buildings, or thickets.

 Plant Description: Greater celandine is a perennial plant belonging to the poppy family (Papaveraceae).
-It can grow up to 60 cm in height and the whole plant contains a large amount of a yellow latex that turns orange when it comes into contact with air.
+It can grow up to 60 cm in height and the whole plant contains a large amount of yellow latex that turns orange when it comes into contact with air.

 The stems are branched with long hairs and produce pinnate, round-toothed leaves that are bright green on top and blue-green underneath.

 The yellow flowers sit in umbrella-shaped inflorescence, usually two to six together.
 The flowers have two sepals and 4 yellow petals.
 The plant blooms from May to August.
-After flowering, a narrow and elongated seed capsules develop.
+After flowering, narrow and elongated seed capsules develop.